luisalvesmartins/MapDash/README.md

 When a user selects a geographic region the information is displayed according to this definition.
 The information to be presented can be:
-Section titles, Infocards, Tables, Mapflow
+Section titles, Infocards, Tables, Mapflow, Charts

 ![infocard](docs/infocard.png)